17 07 2014

 Little Sparta – the celebrated garden of Ian Hamilton Finlay - is located 25 miles from the centre of Edinburgh in a rural setting in the Pentland Hills.

-There will be a minibus service running from Ingleby Gallery to Little Sparta every Friday afternoon in the month of August, during the period of the Edinburgh Art Festival 2014.
+There will be a minibus service running from Ingleby Gallery to Little Sparta every Friday at 1.30 pm in the month of August, during the period of the Edinburgh Art Festival 2014.

 Friday 1 August

 Friday 8 August

 Tickets are priced £30 per person and the charge includes return transport from central Edinburgh and admission to the garden.

 To book tickets or for more details, please click here

 Alison Watt: Paintings 1986 – 2014

 Wednesday 16 July 2014, 12.30 – 13.30 pm